Summary

 An Attachment of Earnings Order (AEO) is a formal document given to an employer by a court or similar body.
 It instructs the employer to take money from the employee.

-Authorities issue Attachments for many reasons including unpaid fines and child support.
+Authorities issue Attachments for many reasons, including unpaid fines and child support.

 Resolution

-Types of AEO
+Types of AEO in Sage Payroll

 Attachment type | Description |

-1971 priority | Payment of unpaid TV licence or road traffic fines. |
+1971 Priority AEO (Maintenance) | Payment of unpaid TV licence or road traffic fines. |

-Child support (CS) | Issued by the Child Support Agency (CSA) for child maintenance payments. |
+Child Support DEO | Issued by the Child Support Agency (CSA) for child maintenance payments. |

-Council tax (CTAEO) | Payment of unpaid council tax. |
+Council Tax (pre-October 1998) | Payment of unpaid poll tax before October 1998 |

-Earnings arrest (EA) | A Scottish order for civil debts and fines such as utility bills or unpaid fines. |
+Scottish Earnings Arrest | A Scottish order for civil debts and fines, such as utility bills or unpaid fines. |

-What earnings can be subject to AEO's
+What earnings can be subject to AEO

 Payment type | AEOs, EAs and DEOs | CTAEOs |